bbauska/UC-Davis-JS-Basics/readme.md

 </p>
 The HTML for this slideshow is very similar to what we had before.
 We just have images, but now I have a folder called slides, so image source slide image 1.
-Then I've got an alt tag and the ID for the image here, and then I've got my next and previous links as I had before.
+Then I&apos;ve got an alt tag and the ID for the image here, and then I&apos;ve got my next and previous links as I had before.
 You can see that over here in my HTML.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 542. image inside div called content (299) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image542.png"
   style="width:50%"
-  title="Define image inside a div called 'content'" alt="Define image inside a div called 'content'." />
+  title="Define image inside a div called &apos;content&apos;" alt="Define image inside a div called &apos;content&apos;." />
 </p>
 Very simple set-up with an image inside of a div called content.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->